foreverfighter/coding-for-non-coders/README.md

 Vector data can have any number of values.
 For example, a list of two numbers 4 and 6 is vector.

+## Javascript

+### What is Javascript used for?

+Primarily front-end(with jQuery/React/Angular/Vue) and back-end(with MongoDB/Express/Node) app development.
+However, it can also do many other things like machine learning, data visualization and more.

 ## Python

+### What is Python used for?

+Primarily data work(Data Science, Data Analysis, Data Visualization), working with [natural language](https://en.wikipedia.org/wiki/Natural_language_processing) and back-end web development.
+However, it can also do many other things like desktop app development, image manipulation and more.

 ### How do I save the requirements of my current project?